cxl-micron-reskit/famfs/README.md

 # Famfs Shared Memory Filesystem Framework - User Space Repo

 This is the famfs user space repo.
-Also require d is a famfs-enabled Linux kernel.
+Also required is a famfs-enabled Linux kernel.
 A viable kernel can be accessed one of the following ways:

 * [v1 patch set at lore.kernel.org](https://lore.kernel.org/linux-fsdevel/cover.1708709155.git.john@groves.net/T/#t) - Famfs was published to the Linux community in February 2024.